-While the COVID-19 pandemic came as a boon for many online businesses, none has seen the kind of growth and demand as online education sector did.
-From the likes of Byju’s, Unacademy, and Vedantu, to relatively lesser known companies such as Classplus, Winuall, and Teachmint, saw an unprecedented growth in March 2020 when the country went under lockdown due to COVID-19.
+While the COVID-19 pandemic came as a boon for many online businesses, none has seen the kind of growth and demand as the online education sector did.
+From the likes of Byju’s, Unacademy, and Vedantu, to relatively lesser-known companies such as Classplus, Winuall, and Teachmint, saw an unprecedented growth in March 2020 when the country went under lockdown due to COVID-19.

 At the time when B2C edtech startups were adding new users at a breakneck speed, B2B focused companies that never made it to the big league also saw an uptick in new signups from schools and tuition centers.

 Last year, when the COVID-19 pandemic forced educational institutes to temporarily shut down they had to make do with online classes over Zoom and other video call platforms.
 However, they needed a better and long-term solution, something that can emulate teaching students in a classroom.